WoW Classic Honor System Overview

 If you achieve the amount of Rank Points required for a certain rank, you may still be given a lower one due to a large number of players that managed to reach a higher RP amount.

 In short, you need to make sure that you keep up with the curve of progression on your realm and not just your personal Honor-grinding curve.
-If you do not increase the amount of Honor you obtain each week at a reasonable rate, you will not only lose out on higher ranks due to higher decay amounts, but also because other players will earn Honor at a better rate.
+If you do not increase the amount of Honor you obtain each week at a reasonable rate, you will lose out on higher ranks due to other players earning Honor at a better rate.

 Planning Your Rank Points Grind